-Wapsie Valley Travels to State Convention
+Wapsie Valley travels to State Convention

 - Beef Production Entrepreneurship (Silver) — Ellie Neil

-Team Ag Sales (Silver Rating) — Maesi Wahl, Delaney Youngblut, Brock Kleitsch, Brody Kleitsch.
+Team Ag Sales (Silver Rating) — Maesi Wahl, Delaney Youngblut, Brock Kleitsch and Brody Kleitsch.

 WHO Public Relations Award — Kali Lampe.